In the guide below, we discuss the following points:

 But, other products like vehicles, appliances and electrical items, or printers (that need ink and toner), might have a higher environmental impact at the product usage stage i.e. the consumption and operation stage (one example is a car where about 86% of carbon emissions happen during the combustion of petroleum based fuels during driving)

-This is especially true once you take into consideration replacements (of batteries and parts), cleaning, use of electricity or fuel, and other maintenance and consumption.
+This might be especially accurate once you take into consideration replacements (of batteries and parts), cleaning, use of electricity or fuel, and other maintenance and consumption.

 For example, solarquotes.com.au mentions that in terms of GHG emissions: ‘… [for Conventional internal combustion vehicles,] around 81% of the [GHG] emissions [come] directly from burning the petrol, 13% from extraction and transportation, and around 6% from refining’